nus-cs2113-AY2223S2/ip/docs/README.md

 # Araxys Task Manager - User Guide

-Araxys is a task manager that allows you to to get your life together at just a fraction of your lifespan.
+Araxys is a task manager that allows you to get your life together at just a fraction of your lifespan.
 The steal of a lifetime, wouldn't you say?

 Table of contents:
 1. [Quick Start](#quick_start)